lab-brussels-1/loruki-group-3/README.md

 - Why study JavaScript?
 - Details of Javascript courses and KPIs
 - Features and the Most Popular JavaScript Frameworks of 2022
-- Doculentqtion and requirements for installation.
+- Documentation and requirements for installation.

 ## Screenshots